yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-secure-clusters/_index.md

 YugabyteDB Managed clusters all feature essential security features, such as encryption at rest, encryption in transit, RBAC, and auditing.

-To comply with the Payment Card Industry Data Security Standard (PCI-DSS), you can create clusters using the **Advanced** security profile, which additionally enforces the following security features:
+You can also create clusters using the **Advanced** security profile, which additionally enforces the following security features:

 - The cluster must be deployed in a VPC.
 - Public access can't be enabled; clusters can only be accessed from private addresses inside the VPC network.